Are you willing to do your master or bachelor thesis or research internship under my supervision? that is possible.

 3) Multimodal chess-playing

-- Sensor capturing plays sessions of one sensor among Emotiv Insight EEG headset, Empatica E4 wristband or Eye tracking device
+- A sensor capturing plays sessions of one sensor among Emotiv Insight EEG headset, Empatica E4 wristband or Eye tracking device

-- Correlate the sensor data with players’ moves an board configurations
+- Correlate the sensor data with players’ moves a board configurations

 - Analysing recurrent patterns in the sensor data and peculiarities of each individual player